FelipeT1/chess-system/README.md

 <h3 align="center">Chess System</h3>

   <p align="center">
-    A program that simulates a chess match with the basicrules  and some special plays (Castling, Promotion and En Passant) implemented.
+    A program that simulates a chess match with the basic rules  and some special plays (Castling, Promotion and En Passant) implemented.
   </p>
 </div>